phatograph/blog/_posts/2019-07-12-creating-mini-react-hook-from-scratch.markdown

 console.log(count())  // 1
 </code></pre>

-Here we can use a Closure to store a variable as a state.
+Here we can use a function to store a private variable.

 <pre data-line="1-16"><code class="language-js">
 const useState = (initialState) => {